phpearth/docs/faq/misc/how-to-google.md

 How to learn PHP inurl:tutorial
 ```

+The `allintitle:` operator searches all the given keywords in the title.
+Similarly
+also the `allinurl:` works for all keywords in the url.

+## Wildcard search

 If you do not know a fitting word, you can use wildcard searching using an
 asterisk character `*` for similar phrases.

 ```
 "How to learn *"
 ```

-The `allintitle:` operator searches all the given keywords in the title.
-Similarly
-also the `allinurl:` works for all keywords in the url.

 ## Get data from a specific website or top level domain